-The Compensation Committee engaged Pearl Meyer & Partners, LLC, an independent compensation consultant, during 2019 to provide comparative data on executive and non-employee director compensation practices in our industry and to advise the Compensation Committee on our executive, non-executive and non-employee director compensation and equity programs generally.
+The Compensation Committee engaged Pearl Meyer & Partners, LLC, an independent compensation consultant, during 2020 to provide comparative data on executive and non-employee director compensation practices in our industry and to advise the

+Compensation Committee on our executive, non-executive and non-employee director compensation and equity programs generally.
 The Compensation Committee retains the sole authority to direct, terminate or engage Pearl Meyer & Partners' services.
-Other than the services for which Pearl Meyer & Partners was engaged by the Compensation Committee, Pearl Meyer & Partners did not provide any other services to the Company or its affiliates during 2019.
+Other than the services for which Pearl Meyer & Partners was engaged by the Compensation Committee, Pearl Meyer & Partners did not provide any other services to the Company or its affiliates during 2020.

-The Compensation Committee may form and delegate any or all of its duties or responsibilities to a subcommittee of the Compensation Committee, to the extent consistent with our Certificate of Incorporation, Bylaws and applicable laws and rules of markets in which our securities then trade.
+The Compensation Committee may form and delegate any or all of its duties or responsibilities to a subcommittee of the Compensation Committee, to the extent consistent with our Certificate of Incorporation, Bylaws, Nasdaq listing rules and applicable laws.

-Our Compensation Committee met six times during 2019.
+Our Compensation Committee met eight times during 2020.